 Visit Gunsmiths Often

 You will find many Gunsmiths all over the map of Red Dead Redemption 2.
-Each gunsmith carries a unique inventory so make sure that you visit each of them whenever you come across one.
-They will sell items, weapons, accessories and ammunition to you in exchange of money and resources.
+Each gunsmith carries a unique inventory, so make sure that you visit each of them whenever you come across one.
+They will sell items, weapons, accessories, and ammunition to you in exchange for money and resources.

 Gunsmiths will also allow you to customize your weapons according to your preferences.
 Customizing and upgrading weapons will make them better, prettier and deadlier in combat hence you must visit Gunsmiths often to keep your weapons upgraded and in good shape.